scrapoxy/scrapoxy/packages/website/intro/scrapoxy.md

 ## Features

-### ☁️ Cloud Providers with easy installation ☁️
+### ☁️ Datacenter Providers with easy installation ☁️

-Scrapoxy supports many cloud providers like [AWS](https://aws.amazon.com), [Azure](https://azure.com), or [GCP](https://cloud.google.com).
+Scrapoxy supports many datacenter providers like [AWS](https://aws.amazon.com), [Azure](https://azure.com), or [GCP](https://cloud.google.com).

-It installs a proxy image on each cloud, helping the quick launch of a proxy instance.
+It installs a proxy image on each datacenter, helping the quick launch of a proxy instance.
 Traffic is routed to proxy instances to provide many IP addresses.

 Scrapoxy handles the startup/shutdown of proxy instances to rotate IP addresses effectively.